+Looking for dental implants in Sydney?
 To find out more about what the implant procedure involves and whether you're eligible for treatment, book a consultation with our dental surgeons in Sydney CBD.
 Call (02) 9221 1530 or make an appointment online.

 A dental implant consists of a titanium rod, shaped like a screw, that's surgically placed in the jaw where a tooth root used to be.
 Pure titanium is a biocompatible material, which means it can stimulate the growth of new bone around it.
-Once the implant is encased in bone it will be held firmly into place, a process called osseointegration.
+Once the dental implant is encased in bone it will be held firmly into place, a process called osseointegration.

 Over time, missing teeth can affect your diet, your speech and your oral and general health if they're not replaced.
 As well as making it harder to eat certain foods and get the nutrition you need, missing teeth can also lead to deterioration of jaw.
 This can cause the jaw to shrink, resulting in teeth going crooked or crowded and a premature aged appearance.

 Tooth implants can replace a single tooth, multiple teeth or a whole arch of teeth, but not everyone is suitable for the dental implant procedure.
 You may not be a candidate if:

 If you have a small jaw, we can discuss a bone graft procedure to transplant bone from another part of your body or a compatible donor.
 This is an invasive surgical procedure that has its own set of risk factors and recovery period, and it won't be an option if you have certain health conditions.